 Skip to main content

-Create a privacy-enabled network
+Create a privacy-enabled network (Deprecated)

 Configuring a network that supports private transactions requires starting a Tessera node for each Besu node.
 Besu command line options associate the Besu node with the Tessera node.